Flashlight writing: Discovery with a hint of outlining

 Outlining

-This is like being in Ta completely dark area and before you move, you some turn on a bright light, maybe even the sun, that illuminates the area so thoroughly, you know exactly where you are you are going before starting to walk.
+This is like being in a completely dark area, and before you move, you somehow turn on a bright light, maybe even the sun, that illuminates the area so thoroughly, you know exactly where you are and where you are going before starting to walk.

 Some great stories are built this way.
 Also, it has a huge benefit for writers, in that they always know what to write.

 One of its flaws is that it can lead to formulaic novels that aren’t unique.
 Or the novel feels forced.
-Or the direction of the novel should be obvious but the novel doesn’t go the correct direction because instead it follows the outline.
+Or the direction of the novel should be obvious, but the novel doesn’t go in the correct direction because it instead follows the outline.

 Flashlight Writing

 I didn’t conform to either of these.
 I used both.
-I start with an idea.
-I write a short story that is discovering writing.
-That short story is like turning on a flash light.
-I can now see one area, where I am pointing my flashlight.
+I started with an idea.
+I wrote a short story using discovering writing.
+That short story was like turning on a flashlight.
+I could now see one area where I am pointing my flashlight.
 Then as I move, I illuminate a short distance by outlining my next chapter.
-Sometimes I outline as far as two chapters ahead, but often I discover the next chapter.
+Sometimes I outline as far as two chapters ahead, but often I discover the next chapter as I go.

 Don’t feel trapped